omar-florez/scratch_mlp/docs/index.md

 The topology of the network is simple:
 - Input X is a two dimensional vector
-- Weights W1 is a 2x3 matrix with randonmly initialized values
+- Weights W1 is a 2x3 matrix with randomly initialized values
 - Hidden layer h1 consists of three neurons.
 Each neuron receives as input a weighted sum of observations, this is the inner product highlighted in green in the below figure: z1 = [x1, x2][w1, w2]
-- Weights W2 is a 3x2 matrix with randonmly initialized values and
+- Weights W2 is a 3x2 matrix with randomly initialized values and
 - Output layer h2 consists of two neurons since the XOR function returns either 0 (y1=[0,1]) or 1 (y2 = [1,0])